nipy/nipype/doc/users/plugins.rst

   exceed the total amount of resources available (memory and threads), when ``False`` (default), only a warning will be issued.

-  maxtasksperchild : refresh the workers after this specific number of nodes run (default: 10).
+  maxtasksperchild : number of nodes to run on each process before refreshing the worker (default: 10).

 To distribute processing on a multicore machine, simply call::